pcmarks/ddd_elixir_demo_stage1/README.md

 The overall project will be divided into three stages that will, progressively, show certain aspects of DDD.
 This repository contains Stage 1.

 ## Stage 1 Description
 The function of Cargo Tracking is the focus of this stage.
-Two types of users have access to Cargoes: Customers and Shipping Clerks who work for Shipping Companies.
+Two types of users have access to Cargoes: Clerks and Systems Operation Managers (SysOps) who both work for a Shipping Company.

-Customers can follow the progress of their cargo(es) as it is handled by Cargo Handlers.
+Clerks are customer facing Shipping employess that can retrieve the progress of particular cargo as it is handled by Cargo Handlers.
 Cargo Handlers are organizations that play some role in the progress of the cargo from its source to its destination.
 A few of the typical Handlers are:

 * Customs
 * Sea Shipping Companies
 * Land Shipping Companies
 * Ports (Unloading and Loading)

+An action performed by a Handler produces a Handling Event.

-Customers can access the latest status of their cargo via a query.
-The subsequent display shows the handling history of their cargo and its current status.
+Clerks can access the latest status of a specific cargo via a query.
+The subsequent display shows the handling history of that cargo and its current status.

-Shipping Clerks have their entry point into the application.
-Their functions are limited in Stage 1, only providing a list of all Handling Events presently under the control of the Shipping Company.
-Subsequent stages of this demo will provide the Clerk with more functions, such as the searching of the Handling Events.
+SysOps are Shipping employess who have access to more shipping data via multi-faceted queries.
+These searches are limited in Stage 1: only providing a list of all Handling Events presently under the control of the Shipping Company.
+Subsequent stages of this demo will provide the SysOps with more functions, such as finding all Cargoes that passed thru a specific port.

-Subsequent stages will implement separate logins and authorization for Customers and Clerks.
+Subsequent stages may also implement separate logins and authorization for Clerks and Clerks.

 ## DDD Aspects
 This stage demonstrates the following aspects of DDD:
 * Domain Events
-* Asynchronous External data feed (Handling Events)
 * Architectural Layers: UI, Application and Domain Events; Technology Stack: Elixir/Phoenix/Elm
 * Simple Aggregates:
   * Cargoes and Delivery History